ibressler/backupbtrfs/README.md

 ## Tested on

-Works for the author on Ubuntu 14.04 with / and /home on different filesystems/devices and by mounting them via `subvol=@` and `subvol=@home` respectively.
+Works for the author on XUbuntu 14.04 with / and /home on different filesystems/devices and by mounting them via `subvol=@` and `subvol=@home` respectively.

 Example `/etc/fstab`:
 ```